-"These consolidated statements of income were prepared in accordance with the accounting criteria for credit institutions issued by the National Banking and Securities Commission based on Article 78 of the "General Provisions Applicable to Issuers of Securities and Other Securities Markets Participants" applied on a consistent basis.
-Accordingly, they reflect the revenues and disbursements relating to the transactions carried out by the Institution during the years noted above.
+"These consolidated balance sheets were prepared in accordance with the accounting criteria forcred itinstitutions issued by the National Banking and Securities Commission based on Article 78 of the "General Provisions Applicable to Issuers of Securities and Other Securities Markets Participants" applied on a consistent basis.
+Accordingly, they reflect the transactions carried out by the Institution through the dates noted above.
 Furthermore, these transactions were carried out and valued in accordance with sound banking practices and the applicable legal and administrative provisions."

-"These consolidated statements of income were approved by the Board of Directors under the responsibility of the following officers".
+"These consolidated balance sheets were approved by the Board of Directors under the responsibility of the following officers."

-RÚBRICA RÚBRICA RÚBRICA RÚBRICA Enrique Majós Ramírez Chief Executive Officer Mario Ignacio Langarica Ávila Chief Financial Officer Marco Antonio Guadarrama Villalobos Controller Oscar Luis Ibarra Burgos General Internal Auditor
+Enrique Majós Ramírez Chief Executive Officer Mario Ignacio Langarica Ávila Chief Financial Officer

+Marco Antonio Guadarrama Villalobos Controller Oscar Luis Ibarra Burgos General Internal Auditor